Medical School Transfers: Complete Guide

 If you’ve ever wondered whether you can transfer to a different medical school, the short answer is yes - every student can apply for a transfer.
 However, there are some “buts” to keep in mind.
 In most cases, you can only transfer to another university after completing at least year 1.
 In addition, most institutions only allow transfers at the beginning of each academic year.
 This means that you will not be able to change universities between semesters.
 In other words, you might be required to finish your current academic year first before proceeding with your medical school transfer application.

 Your current school must provide a transcript of your academic record and a letter of evaluation.
-These documents will be given to the university that you want to apply for a student transfer.
+These documents will be given to the university if you want to apply for a student transfer.

 Is transferring medical schools bad?